What is the eMC?

 - The UK or European medicines licensing agency - the Medicines and Healthcare products Regulatory Agency (MHRA) or the European Medicines Agency (EMA) - then checks and approves the information.

-- The pharmaceutical company publishes the approved SPC and PIL on the eMC website.
+- The pharmaceutical company publishes the approved SmPC and PIL on the eMC website.

 How is the information updated?